moby/moby/docs/reference/commandline/service_create.md

   -w, --workdir string                 Working directory inside the container
 ```

 Creates a service as described by the specified parameters.
-This command has to
+You must run this
-be run targeting a manager node.
+command on a manager node.

 ## Examples